keesschollaart81/vsts-arm-outputs/Marketplace.md

 ### Telemetry

 From version 5.x onwards this task sends some data to my Application Insights.
-You can opt-out by adding a variable in your pipeline with the name 'arm-outputs-notelemetry'
+You can opt-out by adding a variable in your pipelines with the name 'arm-outputs-notelemetry'

 The thinks I track to improve/monitor this task are: the type of host/os, the version and duration of this task and the message/callstack of exceptions when they occur.
 I will never send things like name/value of your tenant, subscription, resource-group or your ARM Outputs.
-Please don't just take my word but check [the code](https://github.com/keesschollaart81/vsts-arm-outputs/) and see the actual [deployment pipeline history](https://caseonline.visualstudio.com/ARM%20Outputs/_release?definitionId=1) for any (recent) version.
+Please don't just take my word but check [the code](https://github.com/keesschollaart81/vsts-arm-outputs/) and see the actual [deployment pipelines history](https://caseonline.visualstudio.com/ARM%20Outputs/_release?definitionId=1) for any (recent) version.

 ### Complex outputs